gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 In this workload, there will be a `m5_work_begin_addr` call after EP's initialization and a `m5_work_end_addr` call after EP's ROI finishes.

-You can find the details about the workload at the [gem5 resources website](https://resources.gem5.org/) and the source code in the [gem5 resources GitHub](https://github.com/gem5/gem5-resources).
+You can find the details of the workload at the [gem5 resources website](https://resources.gem5.org/) and the source code in the [gem5 resources GitHub](https://github.com/gem5/gem5-resources).
 For example, for EP, here is the [source file](https://github.com/gem5/gem5-resources/blob/stable/src/npb/disk-image/npb/npb-hooks/NPB/NPB3.4-OMP/EP/ep.f90#L125) with m5 addr version annotation.

 ---

 ## 02-kvm-time

-All materials can be found in `materials/02-Using-gem5/08-accelerating-simulation/02-kvm-time`.
+All materials can be found in [materials/02-Using-gem5/08-accelerating-simulation/02-kvm-time](/materials/02-Using-gem5/08-accelerating-simulation/02-kvm-time).

 We will be editing [`02-kvm-time.py`](../../materials/02-Using-gem5/08-accelerating-simulation/02-kvm-time/02-kvm-time.py)